visit/galaxy-docs/_includes/availability-transport.md

 # Availability - Transport

 **Availability - Transport** calls provide information about the availability of any type of transport products.
-The search will return products with availability, including content, pricing groups, as well as a Search ID with its Expiry.
+The search will return products with availability, including content, pricing groups, included addons as well as a Search ID with its Expiry.

 The `SearchId` can be used to retrieve prior, cached searches in a much shorter amount of time if used before its Expiry.
 The object recalled by the search contains all the unfiltered information retrieved in the first search, so further or different filtering on content, etc. can be done in this call.